Flight Change

 Use Points and Miles:

-Air travel inevitably involves flight change.
-Even the best-laid plans can be derailed by cancellations, delays, and schedule modifications.
+• Air travel inevitably involves flight change.
+Even the best-laid plans can be canceled, with delays, and schedule modifications.
 Here’s how to deal with them successfully:

 Understand Your Rights:

-Social media: When questions are posted on sites like Twitter, airlines frequently reply right away.
-Compared to standard phone lines, social media can be a quicker option to seek assistance, particularly during major outages.
+• If complaints are posted on Twitter, among others, airlines may respond right away.
+Contrasted with the standard telephone lines, using social media could be a quicker way to attempt to get help particularly during major outages.

 Travel Insurance: